Welcome to today's edition of the Rush 24-7 podcast.

 Both.

-You just you just you just savaged Cruz in your own way.
+And you just savaged Cruz in your own way.

-I mean you're qualified to be on cable news.
+I mean, you're qualified to be on cable news.

 Well, the thing is, we even used to be Fox News listeners.